Chemainus Theatre Festival cancels remaining dates of The Marvelous Wonderettes due to COVID-19 - BC Local News

-The Chemainus Theatre Festival has temporarily suspended operations amid the COVID-19 crisis, resulting in the cancellation of the final two weeks of The Marvelous Wonderettes show.
+The Chemainus Theatre Festival has temporarily suspended operations amid the COVID-19 crisis as of late Friday afternoon, resulting in the cancellation of the final two weeks of The Marvelous Wonderettes show.

 A statement from the Chemainus Theatre Festival indicated the difficult decision was made in accordance with the advice of local public health authorities and in compliance with the directives from government agencies, conceding recommendations for social distancing would be difficult to guarantee in the intimate theatre space.